giftnuss/foodsharing/docs/codebase.md

 # Basic layout
 Q: The architecture is not clear to me.
 Could you explain the basic layout?

-A: The main architecture goals came from this book "[Modernizing Legacy Applications In PHP](https://leanpub.com/mlaphp)", although we deviate in some place
+A: The main architecture goals came from this book "[Modernizing Legacy Applications In PHP](https://leanpub.com/mlaphp)", although we deviate in some place.
+There is also a great [1h video](https://www.youtube.com/watch?v=65NrzJ_5j58) describing rough details about what the book is talking about.

 A few current architecture goals would be: